 Through his work with the Second Church Chorale and Orchestra, Peters has conducted works of Elgar, Handel, Haydn, Goodall, Mozart, Schubert, Vaughan Williams, Vivaldi, and more.
 As assistant conductor of the Metropolitan Orchestra of St. Louis, he has conducted music of Beethoven, Brahms, Dvořák, Pärt, and Suk while serving as cover conductor for all other concerts.
 He has studied conducting with Steven Amundson, Allen Carl Larson, Dennis Keene, Timothy Mahr, and Robert Scholz.

 As a member of the AGO, Peters has volunteered in numerous capacities.
 He worked as program chair and dean of the Nashville AGO Chapter and later joined the national AGO’s Committee on the New Organist.
-In St. Louis he has filled a term on the chapter’s executive committee, directed the 2010 Pipe Organ Encounter, and chaired the 2015 Region VI Convention.
+In St. Louis he has served on the chapter’s executive committee, directed the 2010 Pipe Organ Encounter, and chaired the 2015 Region VI Convention.

 A graduate of St. Olaf College and the Cleveland Institute of Music, Peters has studied organ and church music with Agnes Armstrong, Douglas Cleveland, Carla Edwards, John Ferguson, Wilma Jensen, Barbara and Noel Piercy, and Todd Wilson.
 Before coming to Second Presbyterian Church in St. Louis in 2007, he had served Episcopalian, United Church of Christ, and United Methodist congregations in Connecticut, Minnesota, Ohio, and Tennessee.
-He has been featured as a guest commentator on the radio program Great Sacred Music.
+He has been featured as a guest commentator on the radio program Great Sacred Music and organist on Pipedreams.
 His congregational hymn settings for brass and organ are published by MorningStar Music.
+He also has a choral anthem published by Paraclete Press.
 He and his wife and cat live in the city of St. Louis.